tanmaydave08/Playwright_TS/README.md

 # Playwright_TS
-Repo for PW with TS
+Repo for PlayWright with TypeScript